dev-onejun/CSE-5311/papers/classnotes/classnote-ALGORITHM-Wed-10-02.md

 - post-order traversal

-10. The minimum number of edges required to create a cyclic graph of n vertices?
+10. The minimum number of edges required to create a cyclic graph of n vertices in a connected graph?

 - n